 That indie middle ground, though — what we built in the 90’s — never happened in publishing, and I’m stunned that it didn’t, because it’s the obvious answer.
 And more to the point, all the pieces are here to do it, right now, and make it work.
 I think a big part of the reason it’s not happening is the misconception among genre writers that if you write a compelling, literate novel, some major house somewhere will automatically buy it.
 It doesn’t work that way.
-I have 20 years of rejection letters for a book that’s carrying a 4.6-star rating on GR to prove it.
+I have 20 years of rejection letters for a book that’s bouncing in and out of the Top 20 in its genre and carrying a 4.6-star rating on GR.

 I’ve been looking at the returns that I’m getting on my promos and comparing notes with a few other authors I’ve met who write at a competitive, professional level, who paid for good editing, and who are writing stories that nobody else is writing.
-I’m not talking about shifter romances or cute teen vampires or the ten thousand books (and now a TV series!) about people getting accepted to a secret school where they’ll learn magic; I mean authors with new stories.
-A decent whonk of promo money would send some of us right over the top.
-Hands-down.
-A hundred thousand dollars and the right publicist behind one of these books would be like setting off a suitcase nuke in the indie publishing world.
-You’d make it back tenfold and create a career that would keep producing for a lifetime.
-I can name four other authors off the top of my head who have chops and series ideas strong enough to reshape the entire field with the right backing; writers who would bring a totally new meaning to the definition of “indie author.”
-And we’re all in the midlists right now, moving a few books a day, with all the genre writers telling us to just write another brilliant, masterful, new-genre-defining novel within 30 days.
+I’m not talking about shifter romances or cute teen vampires or the ten thousand books (and now a TV series!) about people getting accepted to a secret school where they’ll learn magic; I mean authors with new fuckin’ stories.
+And we’re all in the midlists right now, sub-100K on the ‘Zon, moving a few books a day, with all the genre writers telling us to just write another brilliant, masterful, new-genre-defining novel within 30 days.
 Or, you know, get traditionally published.
 Because that’s, like, totally an option if you’re as good as we are.

-An angel investor who wanted to start a mid-sized, competitive indie publisher working with fantasy or sci-fi under the right circumstances would make a mint.
-This would be a well-funded indie publisher picking up quality, well-edited mid-list books for a minimal advance (say, a reimbursement of production costs) and marketing them for a much bigger share on the back end than the majors give, and then using their working capital to promote aggressively instead of handing out massive advances.
-The ROI from promoting a professionally-produced book through genre channels is staggering.
-You could crush the majors, define new genres that they could never touch, and have your pick of new talent.
+An angel investor who wanted to start a mid-sized, competitive indie publisher working with fantasy or sci-fi under the right circumstances could make a mint.
+This would be a well-funded indie publisher (that “well-funded” part is the real trick), picking up quality, well-edited mid-list books for a minimal advance (say, a reimbursement of production costs) and marketing them for a much bigger share on the back end than the majors give, and then using their working capital to promote aggressively instead of handing out massive advances.
+The ROI from promoting a professionally-produced book through genre channels is pretty good.
+There are promo channels available with more capital that could pole-vault a new writer out of the “indie” market.
+The first one to make this work will have their pick of new talent.

 It’s idiotic that nobody’s doing this.
 The follow-on effect from this is that, if your only acquisition cost is a reimbursement for monies that an artist/author who really believes in their work is going to put up anyway, then there’s no incentive to blackball an artist whose books die on the vine.
 Authors can keep telling the stories they want to tell.

 The problem with the major houses is that, just as happened with the A&R staff of the major record labels, the big-shot agents and editors right now don’t have any vision.
-This is why they insist that you have a bestseller before they’ll consider signing you.
+This is why they insist that you have a bestseller before they’ll consider signing you; they will only consider you once you’ve reached the point where you don’t need them.
 We have uncreative people running a creative industry once again, and it’s just as idiotic now as it was then.
 (Forever burned into my mind is the image of a VP of A&R listening to the track at the end of this article and clapping on one and three.)

 If you’re already selling well, then what’s your incentive to sign with a major publisher?
 I mean, unless you’re a total rube and have no business sense.
 When I’m finally selling enough that a major publisher wants to pick up my series, I wouldn’t agree to their terms with a gun to my head.
 I already have my own company.
 I can hire my own people, thanks.
 Besides, you already said no.